gimlet-io/gimlet-documentation/src/pages/blog/git-the-ironclad-system.md

 ### Git history is a tree with pointers

-Git is an upside-down tree.
+Git history is a tree.
 Its root is a single commit and all commits descend from it.

-You can also think of commits as members of linked lists.
-Each commit knows who is its parent, and what diff it introduces compared to it.
-If you think about it this way, when you branch out, you just create a new commit that has a same parent that a commit that is on another tree branch.
+Each commit knows its parent, and what diff it introduces to it.

+When you branch out, you just create a new commit that has the same parent as an other commit on an other tree branch.

 Yes, branches.
 Branches are just named pointers.
 So as tags.
 So as main.
 They don't exist.

-The only two properties they have are their name, and the commit has they point to.
+The only two properties branches have are their name, and the commit they point to.
 That is the branch's head, but if you think about it, branches don't identify any code tree.
 They identify a a single commit, and that commit is on a tree.
-The identified commti knows its parent, the parent then knows its parent.. and soo on until we reach the first commit that has no parent.
+The identified commit knows its parent, the parent then knows its parent.. until we reach the first commit that has no parent.
 That's it, this is git's data model.

 Now there is one limitation of using git in the command line.
 The default `git log` experience simply not good enough.
 You don'y get an overview and many people resort to git GUIs to get that overview.